STRIVING TO IMPROVE THE QUALITY OF LIFE FOR INDIVIDUALS OF ALL AGES AFFECTED BY ANTERIOR KNEE PROBLEMS

 - PFF LIFETIME ACHIEVEMENT AWARDs Given To:

--Alan Merchant, MD-Philippe Neyret, MD-Scott F. Dye, MD-Elizabeth Arendt, MD-Vicente Sanchis-Alfonso, MD
+-Alan Merchant, MD-Philippe Neyret, MD-Scott F. Dye, MD-Elizabeth Arendt, MD-Vicente Sanchis-Alfonso, MD-Robert Teitge, MD

-PFF PF Online Education (supported by a grant thru Yale Medical School library)
+PFF PF Online Education (initially supported by a grant through the Yale Medical School Library)

 Successful Patellofemoral Treatment